-The Canon EOS M5 and the Nikon D4 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2012.
+The Canon EOS M5 and the Nikon D4 are two digital cameras that were announced, respectively, in September 2016 and January 2012.
 The M5 is a mirrorless interchangeable lens camera, while the D4 is a DSLR.
-The cameras are based on an APS-C (M5) and a full frame sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 16.2 MP.
+The cameras are based on an APS-C (M5) and a full frame (D4) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 16.2 MP.

-An illustration of the physical size and weight of the Canon M5 and the Nikon D4 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon M5 and the Nikon D4 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4 is considerably larger (143 percent) than the Canon M5.
 Moreover, the D4 is substantially heavier (214 percent) than the M5.
 It is noteworthy in this context that the D4 is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.